-- Ecosystem Services – Kelvin is best known for his leading role in the development of TESSA (Toolkit for Ecosystem Service Site-based Assessment; http://tessa.tools/).
+- Ecosystem Services – Kelvin is best known for his leading role in the development of TESSA (Toolkit for Ecosystem Service Site-based Assessment).
+TESSA v3.0, published on 31 Oct 2022, is now available at http://tessa.tools/.
 He continues working on this ecosystem service assessment project to develop and test novel tools for rapidly assessing the net impact of site-based conservation on the provision of ecosystem services.
 This project runs in collaboration with the University of Cambridge, the Royal Society for the Protection of Birds, BirdLife International, Tropical Biology Association, Anglia Ruskin University and UNEP-World Conservation Monitoring Centre.

 - Biodiversity and Conservation – Kelvin has a strong interest in topics such as invasive alien species and environmental governance.
 Also he proposes to continue developing the theme of diversity-functioning relationship in the tropics.
 He plans to initiate new projects that involve large spatial data sets, in Southeast Asia and central Africa where issues such as species habitat loss and environmental degradation are becoming very pressing.
 His future research plans also include initiating a project to investigate the environmental impact of China’s involvement in Africa.
 The purpose of this project is to analyse not the political or developmental implications of China’s policies, but their ecological and social-economic consequences on Africa.